Anthony Joshua mandatories pile up, heavyweight queue wait their turn

 Should Wilder v Fury II go to plan, the pair should have a trilogy fight by the end of this year.

-The eventual WBC belt holder would then be free to trade blows with Joshua in the late summer of fall of 2020.
+The eventual WBC belt holder would then be free to trade blows with Joshua in the late summer or fall of 2020.

-It all seems a messy situation.
-One which will have a direct effect on securing the biggest fights at the earliest convenience.
+It all seems a messy situation, directly affecting securing the most significant fights at the earliest convenience.

 April – Whyte (WBO – possible)